shukriadams/whobrokethebuild/docs/dev.md

 Normally Wbtb settings are written to a config.yml file in the application execution root.
 In visual studio you can specify additional config in two ways.

-You can add a `.env` file to the root of the Visual Studio project you're running from.
+You can add a `.env` file to the root of the Visual Studio project you're running from (most likely Wbtb.Core.Web/).
 This file is already listed in the included .gitignore, so it's a good place to put secrets etc that you don't want commited, or overwritten.
 The file uses a name=value syntax.

 You can also add a `.giturl` file to the same location, for the repo you keep Wbtb's settings in.
 This is done because some url's contain `=` characters, which break the `.env` file.